 When do applications for the next intake open?

-To be informed of future application rounds, please register your interest.
-To keep up to date with the latest news, follow us on Facebook or Twitter.
+Alternatively, to be informed of future application rounds, please register your interest.

 How does the RVTS program fit in with the Australian GP Training Program (AGPT)?

 The Remote Vocational Training Scheme is similar to the Australian General Practice Training Program (AGPT) in that it provides vocational training towards Fellowship of both ACRRM and RACGP.
 Doctors training with RVTS are able to access Medicare's A1 rebates.